JayLoomis/cornpython/README.md

 1. Work on your code locally.
 2. Create a new branch for each project.
 3. Submit a pull request when your code is ready.
 4. Complete a code review, back and forth with me, until you're cleared to commit.
 5. Commit to main branch.

+## Style ##

+Whenever possible, follow [PEP8](https://pep8.org/) style.
+That includes:

+-   Using `snake_case` for variable (including objects/class instances) and
+    function names.
+-   Using `CapWords` for class names.

 <!--     10        20        30        40        50        60        70        80
 ----\----|----\----|----\----|----\----|----\----|----\----|----\----|----\----|